boriskieffer/SQLiteEditor/README.md

 # SQLiteEditor
-Android app to view/edit databases from your apps.
+Android app to view/edit SQLite databases from your apps.

 **Current version : prototype**